26 Jan Five years later: Mexico in retrospect

 A brief moment of clarification, this blog is oriented toward the advantages and disadvantages of living in San Miguel de Allende full time, not coming on vacation or even part of the year retaining a residence somewhere else.

 So, let’s start with the things that make San Miguel de Allende and amazing place to live.

-So that’s just to start …and it speaks to quality of living.
-Waking up in a place that’s beautiful, warm and accepting, where I can explore the infinite possibilities that are me, is what makes me happy.
+So, that’s a start.
+It speaks to quality of life.
+Waking up in a place that’s beautiful, warm and friendly, full of incredible possibilities of collabortaion and creative inspiration, is what makes me happy.